 Lazuka, V. 2022.
 Household and individual economic responses to different health shocks: The role of medical innovations.
 Old version: Lund Papers in Economic History, 2021.
 No 225.
-New version Appendices
+Latest version Appendices

-Abstract: This study provides new evidence regarding the extent to which medical care mitigates the economic consequences of various health shocks.
-To obtain causal effects, I focus on the role of medical scientific discoveries and leverage the longitudinal dimension of unique administrative data on adults in Sweden, their partners, and their working-age children.
-The results indicate that medical innovations strongly mitigate the negative economic consequences of a health shock, including subsequent losses for the individual and close relatives, and income inequalities within these groups.
-Such mitigating effects are highly heterogeneous across diseases that cause health shocks.
-These results support the view that the economic repercussions of health shocks have been overlooked, and there is a lack of focus on the efficiency of medical care for specific health conditions.
+Abstract: This study provides new evidence regarding the extent to which medical care mitigates the economic consequences of various health shocks for the individual and a wider family.
+To obtain causal effects, I focus on the role of medical scientific discoveries and leverage the longitudinal dimension of unique administrative data for Sweden.
+The results indicate that medical innovations strongly mitigate the negative economic consequences of a health shock for the individual and create spillovers to relatives.
+Such mitigating effects are highly heterogeneous across prognoses.
+These results suggest that medical innovation substantially reduces the burden of welfare costs yet produces income inequalities.

 Abstract: This paper aims at finding whether vaccination in childhood is an important source of improved health over the life cycle and across generations.
 We leverage high-quality individual-level data from Sweden covering the full life spans of three generations between 1790 and 2016 and a historical quasi-experiment – a smallpox vaccination campaign.
 To derive the causal impact of this campaign, we employ the instrumental-variables approach and the siblings/cousins fixed effects.
 Our results show that the vaccine injection by age 2 improved longevity of the first generation by 14 years and made them much wealthier in adult ages.
 These effects, with the magnitude reduced by two thirds, persisted to the second and the third generation.
 Such magnitudes make vaccination a powerful health input in the very long term and suggest the transmission of environmental beyond genetic factors.